 It's not illegal for public officials to meet with sanctioned Zimbabweans, but the sanctions do bar US citizens and residents from providing lobbying, public relations and media consultation services to the designated nationals.

 Ben Israel appeared in a federal courtroom in Chicago on Tuesday, where the terms of his bail were changed to require him to remain in contact with the court's pre-trial services department.
+His wife, Hattie Brown, also appeared in court and promised the magistrate that she would turn in her husband if he attempts to flee.

 The complaint against the pair alleges that they violated the International Emergency Economic Powers Act.
 The violation carries a maximum penalty of 20 years in prison and a $1-million fine.